-Note that Uber mainly operates in Lahore, Islamabad and other cities around Pakistan.
+Note that Uber and Careem mainly operate in Lahore, Islamabad and Karachi and other cities around Pakistan.

 First and foremost you should try to avoid hailing a taxi from the street.
 If you hail a cab they’ll most likely refuse to use the meter, tell you it’s broken, whatever, and try to make you pay a fare that will be much higher than you’d usually pay for the journey.